bartekbytes/feedsnooplyze/docs/technical-overview.md

 ⚠️ Currently, only **Gmail** accounts are supported.
 A more generic email support is under development.

+⚠️ In order to setup **Gmail** account and obtain a 16-digit code user for authentication, please read [GMail Setup Instruction](gmail-setup.md).

 This notifier requires **three arguments**:

 - `email_address`: Gmail address from which the email will be sent.